RealDeco/VoiceSensor/README.md

 # 🎙️ VoiceSensor

+why should a voice assistant device be 1 device when it could be 3? or why should sensors be 3 devices when they could be 1?

-**A compact 3-in-1 device combining a Voice Assistant, Presence Sensor, and Ambient Light Sensor for Home Assistant — or an “Ear-Only” setup without additional sensors.**
+A compact 3-in-1 device combining a Voice Assistant, Presence Sensor, and Ambient Light Sensor for Home Assistant

+— or an “Ear-Only” setup without additional sensors using other devices for display and audio.

 ---